sys-bio/vscode-antimony/README.md

 Please note that the current release does not support the complete Antimony grammar.
 While most grammar has been supported, more will be included in future releases.

 ## Installation
-The Antimony extension pack includes two extensions: [Antimony](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony) and [Antimony Syntax](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony-syntax) for the color scheme.
-The [Antimony Extension Pack](https://marketplace.visualstudio.com/items?itemName=stevem.antimony-extension-pack) is also available on the Visual Studio Code Marketplace.
+The [Antimony Extension Pack](https://marketplace.visualstudio.com/items?itemName=stevem.antimony-extension-pack) is available on the Visual Studio Code Extensions Tab and the Visual Studio Code Marketplace.
 (We recommend installing the extension pack directly so you have full access to all of the features.) <br/>
 * First, install [VSCode](https://code.visualstudio.com/download) for your specific operating system (Mac, Windows, or Linux)
 * Once you open VSCode, download the [Antimony Extension Pack](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony) from the Visual Studio Code Extension Marketplace and install.
+Follow the numbered points in the figure below.
 <p align=center>
 <img src="docs/images/Step2.png" width=75%>
 <br/>